 - The Polis Project’s internship program is open to undergraduate, graduate students (as well as some recent graduates) in any related discipline from any institution, and others interested in learning how to build and work with datasets.

-- Each internship lasts for three months.
+- Each internship lasts for a minimum of three months.
 For these positions, we are only recruiting students who can commit a minimum of three months

 - Interns must work at least 12 hours/week during the fall and spring semesters and 20 hours/week during the summer.